PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

 }

 ```
-Then let's create `InstallerFactory` which will be used both to install and uninstall database:
+Then let's create `InstallerFactory` which will be used create `Installer` object.

 ```php
 <?php